July 30, 2020 6 min read

 In the hot summers some of us feel we simply cannot survive without air conditioners.
 Which is tough for us eco-friendly folks who know how not-so-great they are for the environment.
 A team of scientists out of the University of California have designed a white paint that can reflect 98% of the heat coming from the sun.
 If used on the exterior of buildings it should help cool the interior year round.
 The science to it is real simple, something we've all experienced (unless you live in cool climates).
 “When you wear a white T-shirt on a hot sunny day, you feel cooler than if you wore one that’s darker in color.
 That’s because the white shirt reflects more sunlight and it’s the same concept for buildings,” explains Aaswath Raman, an assistant professor of materials science and engineering at UCLA.

 Another month down and more good news has been spread.
 Be sure to share this with your friends, there's no doubt about it, they need some good news too!
 Want to catch up on more good news?
 Well, we've got you covered with all the good news from the past several months.
 Should it motivate you to make your own positive change in the world.
-Why not plant a tree where it's needed most!
+Support reforestation today!

 by Kaylee Brzezinski